 Once we decided on the cloth, we had to decide which cloth option to go with.
 Cloth diapers have made so many advances and become so innovative that it’s not even the same league that my mom was in when my brothers and I were little.
 There are covers and pre-folds and all-in-ones and pocket diapers and cotton and hemp and bamboo and the list just keeps going!

-We finally decided on cotton pre-folds and covers – it seemed like less laundry in the long run as the covers candiapers2 get used more than once before they head to the laundry bin.
+We finally decided on cotton pre-folds and covers – it seemed like less laundry in the long run as the covers can get used more than once before they head to the laundry bin.
 HandyMan installed diaper sprayers on our toilets which are fantastic and have made clean up oh-so-easy!
 HandyMan also gets lots of credit for changing diapers, but as I thought, I’ve ended up doing most of the laundry.
 But that’s ok – it’s my job!

 One day as I was hanging the diapers I began to think about how much we were actually saving.
 It is estimated that the average family spends about $550 for diapers during the first 6 months of an infant’s life and another $450 by the first birthday.
 So far we’ve spent $290 on cloth supplies, detergent, and disposable diapers and GBaby will be 6 months old next week.
 We did luck out and get some of our supplies hand-me-down at a HUGE price-break.